 Wrap Up

-You’ve now learned to connect your credit card to QuickBooks Online and import credit card transactions manually when necessary.
-Our next guide is on QuickBooks Online multiple users setup, where you’ll learn how to allow your external accountant and other employees full access to your QuickBooks Online account.
+I just showed you how to connect your credit card to QuickBooks Online and import credit card transactions manually when necessary.
+My next guide is on QuickBooks Online multiple users setup, where you’ll learn how to allow your external accountant and other employees full access to your QuickBooks Online account.